CI Financial

-CI Financial is the largest investment management firm by assets under management in Canada.
-Based in Toronto, Ontario, it offers investment management and wealth management services targeted to high net worth retail investors, as well as brokerage and trading services to portfolio managers and institutional investors.
+CI Financial is a Canadian investment management company based in Toronto, Ontario.
+It offers investment management and wealth management services targeted to high net worth retail investors, as well as brokerage and trading services to portfolio managers and institutional investors.

 It is considered one of the Big Three investment management companies in Canada, along with Mackenzie Investments and Fiera Capital.